 We picked this as the representative Levi's jean.
-Their collection has other cuts and options in the same tier.
+Their lineup has other options in the same tier.

 ← Back to all jeans501 Original Jeans (men's)